Four Ways Pentesting is Shifting to an “Always On” Approach

 What’s fueling the desire for an “as a Service” model for penetration testing?

 Businesses, no matter the industry, are constantly changing and are on the lookout for technology that can scale with them.
 Because of the constant flux that businesses remain in today, whether from engaging in a merger or acquisition or integrating a new software program, there is a desire to uncover the most efficient way to maintain an always-on vulnerability testing strategy, while also ensuring capacity to remediate.
-PTaaS was created to be scalable, so that organizations of all sizes and maturity can use it to maintain a small part of their security testing program – or the entire program.
+PTaaS is scalable, so that organizations of all sizes and maturity can use it to maintain a small part of their security testing program – or the entire program.

-Further, heavily regulated industries, such as financial services, healthcare, and government benefit greatly from an “as a Service” model, given the level of sensitive data stored and pressures of maintaining compliance.
+Further, heavily regulated industries – such as financial services, healthcare, and government – benefit greatly from an “as a Service” model, given the level of sensitive data stored and pressures of maintaining compliance.
 With PTaaS, organizations can consume their data, on-demand, in many formats for their various regulatory bodies and gain the visibility to know what is happening in their security testing program, and what actions need to be taken.

 PTaaS is the new standard for vulnerability testing and remediation as security teams recognize that annual testing does not enable a proactive security strategy.
 Pentesting engagements are no longer a once-a-year tool for compliance and have evolved into a critical part of day-to-day security efforts.